 Support Coordination

-Support coordination is reimbursed at an established monthly rate (see to Appendix C – Billing Codes).
-The data contractor issues a monthly authorization to the support coordination agency (SCA).
-After the support coordination requirements are met and documented in the case management database, the authorization is released to the support coordination agency.
-For each quarter in the beneficiary’s POC year, if the SCA does not meet all of the requirements for documentation in the case management database, the prior authorization (PA) for the last month of that quarter will not be released until all requirements are met and the “Request for Payment/Override Form” has been completed and submitted to the Office of Aging and Adult Services (OAAS) Regional office for approval.
+Support coordination services are reimbursed at an established monthly rate.
+(See Appendix C – Billing Codes).
+The data contractor issues a monthly authorization to the support coordination agency.
+After the support coordination requirements are met and documented in the data contractor’s database, the authorization is released to the support coordination agency.
+For each quarter in the beneficiary’s POC year, if the support coordination agency does not meet all of the requirements for documentation in the case management database, the PA for the last month of that quarter will not be released until all requirements are met and the “Request for Payment/Override Form” has been completed and submitted to the Office of Aging and Adult Services Regional Office (OAAS RO) for approval.

 Transition Intensive Support Coordination

-Transition Intensive Support Coordination (TISC) is reimbursed at an established monthly rate (see to Appendix C – Billing Codes), for a maximum of six months (not to exceed 180 calendar days) from the POC approval date so long as the participant is residing in the nursing facility.
-Payment will not be authorized until the data contractor receives an approved POC indicating that the individual was/is a nursing facility resident during the period in which prior authorization is requested.
+Transition Intensive Support Coordination (TISC) services are reimbursed at an established monthly rate, for a maximum of 6 months (not to exceed 180 calendar days) from the POC approval date so long as the beneficiary is residing in the nursing facility.
+(See Appendix C – Billing Codes).
+Payment will not be authorized until the data contractor receives an approved POC indicating that the individual was/is a nursing facility resident during the period in which the PA is requested.

 Transition Services

 Transition services are reimbursed only for the exact amount of expenditures indicated on final approval and supporting documentation.
-Only one authorization for transition services is issued.
-The authorization period is the effective date of the POC or revision request through the POC end date.
+Only 1 authorization for transition services is issued.
+The authorization period is the effective date of the POC or POC revision request through the POC end date.
 After the approved purchases are made, the POC (provisional, initial, or revision) that includes the transition services, the receipts for the purchases, and the “Transition Services Form (TSF)” are sent to the data contractor.
 (See Appendix B for a copy of this form).

 The support coordination agency is then notified of the release of the authorization and can bill the Medicaid fiscal intermediary for these expenses.
-If the support coordination agency did not initially pay for the pre-approved transition expenses, the support coordination agency shall reimburse the actual purchaser within ten calendar days of receipt of reimbursement.
+If the support coordination agency did not initially pay for the pre-approved transition expenses, the support coordination agency shall reimburse the actual purchaser within 10 calendar days of receipt of reimbursement.

-The OAAS Regional office, or its designee, shall maintain documentation, including each individual’s TSF with original receipts and copies of canceled checks, as record of payment to the purchaser(s).
+The OAAS RO, or its designee, shall maintain documentation, including each individual’s TSF with original receipts and copies of canceled checks, as record of payment to the purchaser(s).
 This documentation is for accounting and monitoring purposes.

 Billing for transition services must be completed within 60 calendar days after the individual’s actual move date in order for the reimbursement to be paid.

-NOTE: If the individual is not approved for CCW services and/or does not transition, but transition service items were purchased, the OAAS Regional Office must notify the OAAS State Office to allow for possible reimbursement.
+NOTE: If the individual is not approved for CCW services and/or does not transition, but transition service items were purchased, the OAAS RO must notify the OAAS State Office to allow for possible reimbursement.

 If it is determined that additional items are needed after the TSF was approved, and there are remaining transition funds in the individual’s budget, the support coordinator must submit another TSF within 90 calendar days after the individual’s actual move date.
 The same procedure outlined above shall be followed for any additional needs.

-NOTE: If it is determined that the individual has additional needs that were not identified, or billing was not able to occur, within the above established timelines, the OAAS Regional Office must notify OAAS State Office to review for exception.
+NOTE: If it is determined that the individual has additional needs that were not identified, or billing was not able to occur, within the above established timelines, the OAAS RO must notify OAAS State Office to review for exception.

 Environmental Accessibility Adaptation